A Simple Family Finance System for Canadians (No Budget Needed)

 Stability comes before aggressive investing.

-There is no universal rule for whether to save, invest, or pay down debt first.
+There is no universal rule for whether you should save, invest, or pay down debt first.

 Debt Is a Risk Question, Not a Moral One